Max Muncy Player Props: Dodgers vs. Mets

-Max Muncy and his .405 on-base percentage over his past 10 games (73 points higher than his season-long percentage), will be in action for the Los Angeles Dodgers versus the New York Mets and Kodai Senga on July 15 at 7:15 PM ET.
+On Sunday, Max Muncy (.405 on-base percentage in past 10 games, 72 points above season-long percentage) and the Los Angeles Dodgers play the New York Mets, whose starting pitcher will be Max Scherzer.
+First pitch is at 1:40 PM ET.

 Max Muncy Game Info & Props vs. the Mets